Geonkick-Synthesizer/geonkick/doc/Documentation.md

 A percussion consists of 3 layers that can be turned on/off with the buttons "L1", "L2" and "L3" from the top bar menu.
 Every layer contains the 2 oscillators and the noise generator.
-The sum of thee layers are passed to general controls.
+The sum of these layers are passed to general controls.
 The contribution of every layer to the output can be controlled by the "Layers Mixer".
 There is only one controllable layer by the UI but the user can switch the layer by pressing the button